Is The Entrepreneurial Mindset Compatible With Managing a Boutique Consultancy?

 My advice to consultancy owners with whom this resonates is to:

-• Building a boutique consultancy that can win bids for projects against massive multinational consultancies.
+- Building a boutique consultancy to win bids for signature projects against massive multinational consultancies.

 Winning in the deep instead of bleeding in the broad.